ak-Akhilkumar/VACAssignment1/README.md

-# VACAssignment is done on the different cricket teams .
+# VACAssignment is done by selecting different cricket teams .